Skip to content

 Built for sensitive family-law information

-Sensitive identifiers stay compartmentalized, the AI sees only what it needs, and every packet still receives attorney review before signature and filing.
+Sensitive identifiers stay compartmentalized, the AI sees only what it needs, and all paperwork still receives attorney review before signature and filing.
 Our AI runs on Microsoft Azure OpenAI under a contractual agreement that keeps your information private: it is not used to train AI models and is not shared with other customers.
 Read how we handle your data.

 Confidential by design